 Devil’s Dyke did not remain untouched by the horrors of the First World War.

 The mechanical marvels of the Victorian funfair were dismantled and replaced by a military bomb testing ground.

 Devil’s Dyke was transformed by military occupants during the Second World War.
-Soldiers from Canada, Australia and New Zealand trained on the South Downs to repel any invasion by Germany.
+Soldiers from Canada, Australia and New Zealand trained on the South Downs to repel any invasion.

 The story behind the excavation of a Second World War Hurricane fighter plane from a hillside at Saddlescombe Farm.